Showing posts with label Shri Ganesh. Show all posts

 Lord Ganesha in the Astral and Dream Worlds: Your Subtle Guide and Protector

 Most people know Shri Ganesha as the beloved elephant-headed son of Shiva and Parvati, the cheerful remover of obstacles, or the God of wisdom.
 But these are only surface-level identities.
-For a sincere seeker walking the inner path, it’s essential to understand something deeper: Lord Ganesha is not just a deity—he is Brahman.
+For a sincere seeker walking the inner path, it’s essential to understand something deeper: Lord Ganesha is not just a deity—he is BrahmanYes, Lord Ganesha has stories, forms, and playful myths surrounding him, but beneath it all, he is pure consciousness.
+The Ganapati Atharvasirsha Upanishad says it clearly:

 Ganapati as the Embodiment of AUM